Lithuania men's national basketball team: 2012 London Summer Olympics

 After dominating in the Qualifying Tournament, Lithuania had a tough time at the Olympics.
 The first game against Argentina turned into a fiasco, as the South Americans forced Lithuania into a double-digit deficit in the first half, and kept a comfortable lead in the second half to finish the game strong, 102–79.
 Luis Scola, who was held down to 13 points in the quarterfinal match against Lithuania two years ago at the World Championship, led Argentina with 32 points.
 Lithuania rebounded from the loss playing with Nigeria, which also served to avenge the only defeat in the Qualifying Tournament.
 Playing exemplary defense against the Nigerian bigs Al-Farouq Aminu and Ike Diogu, Lithuania handily won 72–53.
 Next was another defeat, as France rode Tony Parker and Boris Diaw to win the game 74–82.
-The following game was against USA, which had just broke recordswith their 156–73 blowout of Nigeria.
+The following game was against USA, which had just broke recordswith their 156–73 win over Nigeria.
 Right from the beginning, Lithuania proved to be a tough opponent for Team USA, with Linas Kleiza scoring 25 points, and former Duke player Martynas Pocius having 7 rebounds and 6 assists.
 The Lithuania were down by only 4 points at the half and 6 at the end of the third quarter.
 In the final quarter, Lithuania momentarily took the lead 84–82, but lost it again as LeBron James scored 9 points in 4 minutes to achieve a 94–99 win.
 ESPN's Marc Stein reacted to the near-defeat remembering the other struggle the "Dream Team" had with Lithuania in 2000, and adding that even if it was "the weakest Lithuanian team they've ever faced in Olympic basketball competition, a limited Lithuania is still Lithuania.
 Still stubborn.
 Still dangerous.
 Still causing a variety of problems for USA Basketball."

 Despite its third loss in the tournament, Lithuania still had a chance to qualify to the knockout rounds by defeating Tunisia, which they did 63–76.
 Thus, Lithuania had the final spot in the quarterfinals, facing the other group's leader, Russia.
 While the Russians never left the lead, Lithuania always kept it close, and by the fourth quarter was just one point behind.
 Still their attempts for an upset fell short, and ended up losing 74–83, making it the first time Lithuania missed the Olympic semifinal.
 Veterans Rimantas Kaukėnas, Darius Songaila and Šarūnas Jasikevičius scored half of the team's points in that game.
 Later in an interview, Jasikevičius said that he expected the younger players from the World Championship to carry the team, but the opposite happened.
 Songaila and Kaukėnas agreed, and all three retired from the national team after the tournament.
 On 1 October, the Lithuanian Basketball Federation brought Jonas Kazlauskas back after 12 years to replace Kęstutis Kemzūra.